 Fiddleleaf philodendron is naturally found deep in the tropical rainforests of countries in South America like Brazil, Argentina, and Paraguay.
 They thrive in warm climates and cannot survive in the cold.
 As the name suggests, their large leaves resemble a fiddle and generally grow to be about 8-12 inches long, although some can be up to 18 inches.
-They have glossy dark green leaves throughout their lifespan.
-Like other philodendrons, it requires very little maintenance, meaning that you get to enjoy its natural beauty without the hassle of constant upkeep!
+They grow glossy dark green leaves throughout their lifespan.
+Like other philodendrons, the fiddleleaf requires very little maintenance, meaning that you get to enjoy its natural beauty without the hassle of constant upkeep!

 Philodendron Monstera Deliciosa – “Swiss Cheese”

 The philodendron Monstera is found primarily throughout Central America, in places such as Belize, Guatemala, and Panama.
 Their leaf’s nickname, swiss cheese, comes from the distinctive holes and gaps that form throughout the middle of the leaf.
-Scientists have theorized that the reason for the holes is to allow more light to pass through the surface of the leaf and reach the plant’s roots as well as the rest of the forest floor.
+Scientists have theorized that the reason for the holes is to allow more light to pass through the surface of the leaf to reach the plant’s roots as well as the rest of the forest floor.
 This is especially helpful in low-light conditions such as forests that are shaded by a dense canopy.
 These holes generally grow larger proportionally with the size of the leaf and move towards the leaf’s edges.
 Eventually, they reach the edge and create finger-like outer sections on each leaf.